ddragoti/SitePoint-Mobile-Channel/Articles/ionic_firebase_part1.md

 Source code from this tutorial is available on [GitHub](https://github.com/sitepoint-editors/iBucketListApp_Part1).

 ## Getting Started
-Start by installing [Node.js](https://nodejs.org/) if you don't have it already also install the node package manager _npm_.
+Start by installing [Node.js](https://nodejs.org/) if you don't have it already, also install the node package manager _npm_.

 Use npm to install IONIC.